- US Online Poker

 Land-based licensees are allowed three online casino brands apiece.

-The Stars Group also secured access to WV under a partnership with Eldorado Resorts, but the situation has since changed for both parties.
-TSG is now part of Flutter — the same company that owns FanDuel — and Eldorado sold off its WV casino in order to facilitate its acquisition of Caesars.
+The Stars Group also secured access to WV under a partnership with Eldorado Resorts (now Caesars Entertainment), but the situation has since changed for both parties.
+TSG is now part of Flutter — the same company that is the primary owner of FanDuel — and Eldorado sold off its WV casino in order to facilitate its acquisition of Caesars.

 Products available in other regulated US online casino markets provide some indication of what games might be available from those in West Virginia.